MHP cover

 From user journey mapping to high-fidelity prototyping, we utilized all kinds of design methods to ensure our final product was addressing the right user problem.

-1. Diving into the Cloud
+Phase 1: Diving into the Cloud ☁️

 To tackle the unfamiliarity with cloud technology, we started by immersing ourselves in the ecosystem.
 We studied cloud technology, conducted competitive analysis, and reviewed customer feedback.
 Next, we performed a UX audit of the Google Cloud product catalog, analyzing existing pages to identify usability issues and areas for improvement.